Paul-Hebert/Front-end-Developer-Interview-Questions/README.md

 * What are some of your favorite fonts?
 * What are some different types of color schemes?
 * How do you choose colors for a project?
+* How would you format a document for print?
+* What is a bleed?
+* How can you insure that the print shop prints your fonts correctly?
+* How do you incorporate grids into your designs?
+What is the advantage of designing around a grid?